1. Who are we?

 6. Who do we share your information with?

-We may share your information with our employees, directors, shareholders (and to those of our affiliates), financial institutions, investment companies, accountants, lawyers, auditors, insurers, professional advisors, credit reference agencies or other third party service providers who provide services to us such as those that assist us with running our business (e.g IT service providers) and asset management companies.
+We may share your information with our employees, directors, shareholders (and to those of our affiliates), financial institutions, the previous or current owner of your loan (or their advisers and third party service providers), investment companies, accountants, lawyers, auditors, insurers, professional advisors, credit reference agencies or other third party service providers who provide services to us such as those that assist us with running our business (e.g IT service providers) and asset management companies.
 We may also disclose information we have a legal or regulatory right or obligation to report.
 Further, we may share your information with third parties to whom we sell, transfer or merge parts of our business or our assets.

 It is our commitment that prior to disclosing any personal information about you to another organisation we have taken all reasonable steps to ensure that that organisation will hold and protect your information with adequate security measures and in accordance with relevant regulation.